-(1) Static Complexity -which addresses the question of how an object or system is put together (i.e. only purely structural informational aspects of an object), and is independent of the processes by which information is encoded and decoded;

-(2) Dynamic Complexity -which addresses the question of how much dynamical or computational effort is required to describe the information content of an object or state of a system.
+- 132 Aziz-Alaoui M.A. - (1) Static Complexity which addresses the question of how an object or system is put together (i.e. only pure structural informational aspects of an object). - (2) Dynamic Complexity which addresses the question of how much dynamical or computational effort is required to describe the informational content of an object or state of a system.